swaminathanj/DSA/AVLTree.md

   - Changes to **insert** and **delete** methods to recompute balanceFactor and trigger rotations to balance itself if the balanceFactor equals 2.
   - Defining rotations with **left** and **right** children.

-In the code below, except for changes to delete method, all other changes are done.
+In the code below, except for changes to**delete** method, all other changes are done.

+To keep the BST and AVL implementations separate and distinguish them, the classes have been renamed as **AVLNode**, **AVLTree** and **AVLDriver**.
+The internal implementations are same except for the above mentioned changes to AVL.

 ``` java
 // AVLNode.java